 If it seems like there’s a new trend every two seconds, you’re not going crazy.
-Between popular colors and of-the-moment materials, there’s a lot we cover here on Domino in the spirit of providing inspiration and variety… but we have to admit, not all trends are created equal.
-There are certain ones that belong safely in the past, along with the ill-fated avolatte and velour Juicy Couture tracksuits.
+Between popular colors and of-the-moment materials, there’s a lot we cover here on Domino in the spirit of providing inspiration and variety…but we have to admit, not all trends are created equal.
+There are certain ones that we’re ready to tuck away safely in the past, along with the ill-fated avolatte and velour Juicy Couture tracksuits.

-Of course, expressing your personal style is always more important than following trends, and we’re not ones to advocate being completely beholden to what everyone else is putting in their homes.
-It’s 2018, and if you want to install bright purple wallpaper around your house, go for it.
-That said, if you’re interested in design and staying in the loop with all the latest, we have some thoughts on the trends that are actually worth paying attention to—and, perhaps more importantly, those worth retiring posthaste.
+Of course, expressing your personal style is always more important than following trends, and we’re not ones to advocate being beholden to what everyone else is putting in their homes.
+It’s 2019, and if you want to install bright purple wallpaper around your house, go for it.
+However, there are a few styles due for a refresh; if you’re in the market for something unexpected and new, keep reading to discover the decor trends we’re ready to retire, and what to try instead.

 Goodbye: Whitewashed kitchens